EN

 This traceability avoids a common pitfall in complex platforms: no longer knowing what comes from the field, from calculation, from configuration, or from interpretation.

-Yet as soon as this boundary becomes blurred, trust declines.
-And without trust, there is no robust dashboard, no usable mapping, and no key indicators truly useful for decision-making.
+Yet as soon as that boundary becomes blurred, trust declines.
+And without trust, there is neither a robust dashboard, nor usable mapping, nor key indicators that are truly useful for decision-making.

-A multi-stakeholder or multi-site platform cannot operate seriously without a segmentation logic.
+A multi-stakeholder or multi-site platform cannot function seriously without a logic of segmentation.

 At UrbanThink Platform, data governance requires structuring environments in a way that avoids any confusion between clients, projects, scopes, or levels of access.
-This means thinking not only in terms of display, but in terms of a true separation architecture: separation of spaces, views, configurations, mobilized datasets, and associated rights.
+This means thinking not only in terms of display, but in terms of an architecture of separation: separation of spaces, views, configurations, data sets used, and associated rights.

 This segmentation is essential for three reasons: